MileHacker Logo

 Health Guidelines

-No specific vaccinations are required for entry to Italy for most travelers.
+No particular vaccinations are needed for entry to Italy for most travelers.
 Recommended vaccinations: Ensure routine vaccinations are up-to-date (MMR, Diphtheria-Tetanus-Pertussis, Varicella, Polio, Hepatitis A, Hepatitis B).
 Consult your doctor or a travel clinic at least 4-6 weeks before travel for personalized advice.
-This provides enough time for vaccinations to become effective.
+This provides adequate time for vaccinations to become effective.

 Italy operates a public healthcare system, the Servizio Sanitario Nazionale (SSN).
-EU citizens with a valid European Health Insurance Card (EHIC) access state-provided healthcare on the same terms as Italian citizens for urgent medical needs.
+EU citizens with a valid European Health Insurance Card (EHIC) access state-provided healthcare located on the same terms as Italian citizens for urgent medical needs.
 Non-EU citizens: Comprehensive travel insurance is strongly recommended.
 Public hospitals offer emergency care to everyone.
 Pharmacies (Farmacia) are easily identified by a green cross sign.
-Pharmacists offer advice for minor ailments and sell over-the-counter medications.
+Pharmacists provide suggestions for minor illnesses and sell over-the-counter medications.

 Common Health Concerns